Stuycs-K/final-project-5-wu-daniel-casino-christophe/WORKLOG.md

 - Made a changeState to swap states for ghosts in levels
 - Ghosts start in scatter state

+### 6/5/24
+- Set Ghost first target to be outside the box
+- Discussed plans with Christophe for GridSpace map

+### 6/9/24
+- Fixed all ScatterState for Ghosts
+-
 ### date y

 info